TheOdinProject/curriculum/dev_roadmap.md

 * ** Design navigation
 * ** Set up navigation
-DONE Load social buttons last so they don't trainwreck the page!
-* ** Deploy!
 * Fix gravatar bug with changing profile photo
 * docs: how to set it up locally (pg)
-* Add OSS contribution and tracking tools like a mailing list DONE Set up warning to gh-pages about obsolete-ness (use header) DONE Set up github authentication to avoid early rate limiting issues DONE Set up same-as-before view templates
+* Add OSS contribution and tracking tools like a mailing list DONE Load social buttons last so they don't trainwreck the page!
+DONE Set up warning to gh-pages about obsolete-ness (use header) DONE Set up github authentication to avoid early rate limiting issues DONE Set up same-as-before view templates